-While past Steedman Fellows have been chosen based on a design competition, the 2016 call for proposals marks a shift to a new process.
-Applicants are now asked to develop research proposals that respond to a particular theme.
+While past Steedman Fellows were chosen based on a design competition, the 2016 call for proposals marked a shift to a new process.
+Applicants were asked to develop research proposals that responded to a particular theme.
 The 2016 theme, developed by jury chair Mason White, is described below.

 Our age is increasingly defined by unpredictability and a need for contingency in design.
 However, the life of a building or design cannot always keep pace with changes in culture, context, or climate.
 How is the rigidity of architecture slackened?
 Where does the ability to adjust, modify, or respond to factors exist?
 Can (and does) Architecture adapt?

 This year, the theme of adaptation is offered as an area of enquiry.
 In biology, adaptation enhances the survival and fitness of organisms.
 Within design, demands for adaptive responses to climatic, cultural, or societal change have tested architecture’s transformative properties.
 More than ever, exciting new considerations of accessibility, sustainability, and flexibility are being incorporated earlier and earlier into design processes.
 It could be argued that an inability of architecture to adapt will be its demise.

 The Steedman 2016 jury seeks forward-thinking research proposals on instances and ideas of adaptation in architecture.
 Proposals are due November 1.